 Ethanol

-It is the alcohol found in alcoholic beverages and is also used as a fuel, solvent, and disinfectant.
+It is the principal type of alcohol found in alcoholic beverages and is also used as a fuel, solvent, and disinfectant.

 Most cited protocols related to «Ethanol»